shanegibney/Projectile-Motion-SVG/README.md

 # SVG Projectile Motion Animation

-This animation has uses SVG and javaScript to simulate the motion of a projectile in two dimensions under the influence of a uniform gravitational field.
+Animation uses SVG and javaScript to simulate the motion of a projectile in two dimensions under the influence of a uniform gravitational field.

 See [gh-pages](https://shanegibney.github.io/Projectile-Motion-SVG/)